Step by Step How to Build a STUDIO – My Experience

 Framing the floor system.

 After the floor came the walls.
 The walls were built, with space for windows and the door, and then assembled.
 Within just a couple of days the skeleton of the structure was up.
-Because I hired professional framers to build the building, it was framed with lots and lot of 2″x4″s to code.
+Because I hired professional framers to build the building, it was framed with lots and lots of 2″x4″s to code.
 This building is sturdy, which is important because we get some high winds here in the valley.

 Walls beginning to go up!